 Washington drivers know that distractions can lead to crashes.
 But do you know how many distractions you face on a daily basis?
 Do you know that inattentional blindness may impact your driving?

-Today we will discuss inattentional blindness.
+Today our Seattle distracted driving accident lawyers will discuss inattentional blindness.
 What is it?
 How does it relate to driver safety?
 What can you do to cut back on your chance of dealing with inattentional blindness?

 The phenomenon of inattentional blindness